 A vast amount of electronic evidence is being transmitted everyday via electronic file transfers among corporations, law firms and e-Discovery service providers.
-Most of these transfers involve compressing the evidence into a file archive (ZIP, RAR, 7z etc.) and transferring the resultant archive(s) over the internet.
+Most of these transfers involve compressing the evidence into a file containers (ZIP, RAR, 7z etc.) and transferring the resultant archive(s) over the internet.
 While this is usually a straightforward process, it is critical to make the right decisions and use the right tools to avoid trouble down the road.

-Preservation of Metadata
+Preservation of Metadata in File Containers

 In our experience, the most common file compression tools used in e-Discovery are WinZip, WinRAR and 7-Zip.
 Surprisingly, some of these applications do not capture and restore file system timestamps by default.
 The following table summarizes which metadata timestamps can be preserved using each software: